abhii9922/Cryptozombie/README.md

 5. Updated the starter code and made it dynamic.

-6. Deployed the testnet to Sepolia.
+6. Deployed the DApp to Sepolia.

+7. Added the leveldown functionality

 # Instructions to deploy on Sepolia